To find out more about joining Troop 451, attend a

 Elected leadership positions are for a six-month term running from election to election.
 The troop generally elects its new leaders during the last Tuesdays in February and August.
 Appointed leadership positions are for the length of term of the Senior Patrol Leader.

-must hold a leadership position.
-Since we have a large
+Scout must hold a leadership position.
+Since we have a

-to Eagle, sometimes Scouts find it hard to obtain an
+the Trail to Eagle, sometimes Scouts find it hard to

-Scoutmaster and the Scout can work on getting a special
+happens, the Scoutmaster and the Scout can work on

-substitute.
-Den Chiefs for Cub Scout Day Camp in
+as a substitute.
+Den Chiefs for Cub Scout Day

-June is often a favorite leadership role for young
+Camp in June is often a favorite leadership role for

 In order for a Scout to advance beyond First Class Rank, he must also put in service hours.
 There is also a one-hour service requirement for Second Class rank.
 This can be satisfied by community service through the Eagle service project of a fellow Scout, to Westminster Church or the Scout's home church, or to a community organization such as the library or soup kitchen.
 Troop 451 occasionally has troop-wide service projects, but they are rare.
 These projects do not count as service hours, but do count as activities for the lower ranks.
 Troop service projects are part of the Scout's commitment under the Scout slogan to, "Do a good turn daily."
 Scouts should always be on the lookout to be of service to others.